rdestefa/modern_web_app/README.md

 In addtion, the user might also choose to modify one or more values and save their modifications to an external Parse database.

+The user will first need to register an account and login before being able to access the app.

 The website was built with AngularJS, Gulp, and Parse free software packages.

 ---